StockwatchDev/application_settings/README.md

 - IDEs will provide helpful hints and completion when using the parameters.
 - More control over what happens when a file contains mistakes (by leveraging the power of [pydantic](https://docs.pydantic.dev/)).
-- Possibility to specify defaults when no file is found or entries are missing.
+- Possibility to specify defaults when no file is found or entries are missing, i.e., aim for "zeroconf".
 - Configuration parameters are read-only (i.e., changed by editing the config file); we recommend (and support) the use of `toml` for this, which is a human-oriented, flexible, standardardized and not overly complex format.